greglook/hoard/README.md

 hoard init <repo>
 ```

 Initialize a new empty repository structure.
-May not be necessary for all
-repository types.

 ### Sync Repository

 ```
 hoard sync <from-repo> <to-repo> [archive...]
+    [--dry-run]
 ```

 Synchronize the versions and data from one repository to another.
 Specific